Social Icons

 Knowing that I had served as a HoD before, he asked for my advice.

-“How do I give comments that actually help?” he asked.
+“How do I give feedback that actually improve one's teaching?” he asked.

 Meaningful Feedback

-Classroom observations are meant to serve as a tool for professional growth.
-This means, it must help teachers refine their methods, identify areas for improvement, and reinforce what they are doing well.
+Classroom observations done by school leadership staff (e.g., HoDs, or Academic Vice Principals) are meant to serve as a tool for professional growth.
+It must help teachers refine their methods, identify areas for improvement, and reinforce what they are doing well.

 For this to happen, feedback must be constructive, relevant, and actionable.